Words Matter: How Words Shape Thought, Influence Society, and Frame Reality

 • Length: 12 weeks total, divided into three 4-week units

-• Class Size: Maximum of 8 students per section
+• Class Size: Minimum of 3, maximum of 8 students per session

-• Tuition: $45 per week, billed weekly through TutorBird
+• Tuition: $45 per student, per week, billed weekly through TutorBird

 • Minimum commitment: 4 weeks (one unit)